ENGAGEMENT. EMPOWERMENT. EQUITY.

 We hope that you will want your child to participate fully in a connected technology experience, having full access to multiple learning perspectives and opportunities.
 If your child has a device that meets the minimum specifications, that is awesome.
 You are welcome to bring it and use it at your own risk, even at school.

-What if I don't want my child to have a Chromebook to bring home?
+What if I don't want my child to have a device to bring home?

 In Austin ISD, we are defining access to technology tools as part of our educational program, which includes the ability to complete work and assignments at home.
-Students may be able to store their Chromebook at school, but the intent is for students to have use at school and at home.
+Students may be able to store their device at school, but the intent is for students to have use at school and at home.
+For exceptions to this policy, please reach out to your campus admin.

-How does my student store the computer during P.E., band or after-school sports?
+How does my student store the computer during P.E., band or after-school activities?

-The Chromebooks are small enough to fit into a backpack and would be stored in the same secure location as school materials are stored currently for these types of events.
+The devices are small enough to fit into a backpack and would be stored in the same secure location as school materials are stored currently for these types of events.
+If your child is in need of a case for their device, please reach out to your campus.